 Now, I know this recipe has a few more ingredients than most of my recipes, and it looks like a lot more steps, but trust me, these blackened shrimp tacos come together quickly.

 Starting with my Blackened Shrimp Recipe as a base, you can substitute any number of other salsas.
 You can also add your favorite taco toppings such as sour cream, pico de gallo, shredded lettuce, cut up tomatoes, and shredded cheese.
 The sky is the limit.
+If you love tacos like me, you might also want to check out these taco bowls, which can be prepped in only 20 minutes.

 Here’s what you need for the tacos: